radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - The RadiantOne service’s HTTPS port
 - VRS (SQL) port
 - VRS (SQL) SSL port-->
-- ZooKeeper (ZK) on the node (in Node Component Status section). <!--If ZooKeeper is running on a separate machine instead of on the same machine as the RadiantOne service, N/A is shown.
+- ZooKeeper (ZK) <!-- on the node (in Node Component Status section).
+If ZooKeeper is running on a separate machine instead of on the same machine as the RadiantOne service, N/A is shown.
 - Disk latency
 - Up time – how long the RadiantOne service has been running on the node.
 - Version of RadiantOne installed on the node